Practice Support Services

 - New Hanover

-- Patient-Centered Medical Home (PCMH) consultation
+- Patient Centered Medical Home (PCMH) consultation

-- Practice management consulting
+- Practice management best practices education

 Provider Transition to Medicaid Managed Care